9 Things You ‘Need’ To Do To Avoid Hating Your Wedding Photos

 - Add ‘cushion time’ to your wedding timeline, you’ll thank us when your day inevitably overruns but you don’t miss out on anything.

-- Book a recommended MUA as in our experience it is Make-Up-Artists overrunning (or telling you what time ‘they’ think you should be ready) that accounts for 90% of the times Brides are late to the ceremony.
+- Book a very good MUA as in our experience it is Make-Up-Artists overrunning (or telling you what time ‘they’ think you should be ready) that accounts for 90% of the times Brides are late to the ceremony.

 5. Unless Your Wedding Is ‘Star Wars Themed’ – Lose The Lasers…